JeffreyBenjaminBrown/lumatone-isomorphic/README.md

 ## The problem

-Consider two nearly identical layouts, differing only in the `midi_shift` value:
+Consider two nearly identical layouts, differing only in the `note_shift` value:
 ```
 go 41 7 3 0 0
 go 41 7 3 9 0